-Once design criteria and associated bylaws are finalized in spring 2021, the City will undertake a comprehensive retrofit project to upgrade existing stalls in several locations.
+Once design criteria and associated bylaws are finalized in summer 2021, the City will undertake a comprehensive retrofit project to upgrade existing stalls in several locations.
 We will also be expanding accessible parking options throughout our downtown core and within village centres.
 Stay tuned to this website to learn more about our latest news and photos.

 Accessible Stalls in City Parkades:

 Bastion Square (Yates Street) Parkade – 8 accessible spaces